DMoncayo999/Java-ExpensesTracker/README.md

 Welcome!
 This time using Java languaje, Visual Studio Code and GitHub we are going to create a program that helps users tracks their daily expenses.

-You can find a video demo for all the process in the link below:
+You can find a video demo for this program in the link below:

 [Software Demo Video](http://youtube.link.goes.here)